Naadodigal 2: Plot

-Jeeva is a passionate socialist who speaks out against issues in his village with his friends Sengodi, Priya, and Paandi.
+Jeeva is a passionate socialist who speaks out against issues in his village with his friends, Sengodi, Priya, and Paandi.
 Sengodi is a doctor, while Priya is studying to be a Sub-Inspector of Police.
 After seeing an honour killing video online, Jeeva organises a massive gathering for people who hate caste and tells them to dress in red.
-This angers the local caste leader/chieftain, who mixes ruffians dressed in the red dress code and thugs dressed as police officers; they cause a violent riot among the youngsters.
+In turn, this angers the local caste leader/chieftain, who mixes ruffians dressed in the red dress code and thugs dressed as police officers; they cause a violent riot among the youngsters.
 The news of the violence reaches his uncle and his mother, who cancel the alliance with a prospective family.
 At the same time, Priya successfully becomes the first transgender Sub-Inspector of Police.
 She also reunites with her parents, who disowned her at a young age.
-After the cancelled betrothal, Jeeva's uncle organises an alliance with a girl and her family from the neighbouring village of Keeripatti.
+After the cancelled engagement, Jeeva's uncle organises an alliance with a girl and her family from the neighbouring village of Keeripatti.
 Jeeva looks at the photo of the girl, Sowmya, and immediately falls in love with her.
 Eventually, they get married.

 However, on the wedding night, Jeeva sees Sowmya slitting her wrists with a blade.
 She then reveals her story.
-Her parents forced her to marry Jeeva or they would kill her love.
-The group go to see the boy that Sowmya loves, who got badly beaten.
+Her parents forced her to marry Jeeva, or they would kill her love.
+The group go to see the boy that Sowmya loves, who got severely beaten.
 He says that he and Sowmya are from different castes, and Sowmya fell in love with him.
 He does not want to be a victim of caste mania.
 Jeeva then brings the two of them together and gets them married.
 They both get in a car and drive off.

 The villagers become agitated after Sowmya's disappearance.
 Jeeva then reveals to the villagers that he was the one who sent her off.
-This causes a massive fight between Jeeva and the caste-supporting villagers.
+As a result, there is a massive fight between Jeeva and the caste-supporting villagers.
 Sengodi's father, Tamilarasan, fights the goons and saves Jeeva.
-After the villagers create fear in life, Paandi reveals the couple are in Andhra Pradesh, in Samara Simha Reddy's house; they are really hiding at "Selfie" Chinnamani's house in the village.
+After the villagers create fear in life, Paandi reveals the couple are in Andhra Pradesh, in Samara Simha Reddy's house; they are hiding at "Selfie" Chinnamani's house in the village.
 Meanwhile, Sowmya's relatives search all over South India for the couple.
 Eventually, Chinnamani leaves the couple in Thrissur.